julia-actions/setup-julia/README.md

     # Default: x64
     arch: ''

-    # If true, display the output of InteractiveUtils.versioninfo() after installing.
+    # Set the display setting for printing InteractiveUtils.versioninfo() after installing.
+    #
+    # Starting Julia and running InteractiveUtils.versioninfo() takes a significant amount of time (1s or ~10% of the total build time in testing),
+    # so you may not want to run it in every build, in particular on paid runners, as this cost will add up quickly.
+    #
-    # See "versioninfo" below for example usage.
+    # See "versioninfo" below for example usage and further explanations.
+    #
+    # Supported values: true | false | never
+    #
+    # true: Always print versioninfo
+    # false: Only print versioninfo for nightly Julia
+    # never: Never print versioninfo
     #
     # Default: false
     show-versioninfo: ''